 Partnerships for Achieving Careers in Technology and Science (PACTS) is a year-round youth leadership experience, designed to involve students as an integral part of the Franklin Institute.
 It combines science enrichment, career development, mentoring, and leadership opportunities for diverse middle and high school students in the Philadelphia region.
-PACTS has two points of entrée, raising 6 graders and raising 8th graders.
+PACTS has two points of entrée, rising 6th graders and rising 8th graders.
 As a PACTS student, you can experience hands-on science workshops, environmental research, science themed field trips, and much, much more.

 Each year, PACTS students moderate an open Q&A with some of the world’s leading minds in science and technology.
 Watch the 2014 Meet the Scientists event hosted by PACTS explainers Maya Patton and Sam Devine